micah-williamson/restkit/response/README.md

 or failed `resource resolution`.

 For more control over the status code, the generically named `Response` object should be used.
-When creating a response you should provide the http status code as well as the data to be sent to the client.
+When creating a response, you should provide the http status code as well as the data to be sent to the client.

 ```typescript